Star Brand: Exiles

-Alternate versions of Ken Connell and the Star Brand appear in Exiles during that series' "Worlds Tour" story-arc.
-The issues depicting this story are #72–74 (January–March 2006).

-This story is set in a slightly different version of the New Universe (designated as Earth-15731), prior to the Pitt.
-It sees the Exiles join forces with D.P.7 and Ken Connell to prevent an alternate version of Proteus from taking control of Connell's body and the Star Brand itself.
+Alternate versions of Ken Connell and the Star Brand appear in the Exiles story arc "World Tour".
+This story is set in a version of the New Universe (designated as Earth-15731), prior to the Pitt.

 Avengers Forever

-In 1998–99 miniseries Avengers Forever, a version of Ken Connell appeared briefly as one of the Alternate Avengers fighting in The Destiny War.
+In Avengers Forever, a version of Ken Connell appears briefly as one of the alternate Avengers fighting in the Destiny War.

 Untold Tales of the New Universe

 Untold Tales of the New Universe: Star Brand (2006) briefly mentions three more alternate versions that have been investigated by Arden and her fellow Lateral Shifters: